fashionliteracy/fashionliteracy.github.io/_posts/news/2020-11-07-flipkart-invests-in-USPL-Amiraah-founder-pooja-gupta-wearable-art-in-fashion.md

 whole-heartedly dedicated to preserving the beauty and artisanship of domestic Indian textile arts.

-Amiraah is dedicated to supporting domestic Indian textfile arts.
-They have populated their store with hand-printed blocks, antique doors showcasing vignettes of Shreenath kee, retro mirror with wooden shoe moulds, and vintage brass door knobs.
+Amiraah is dedicated to supporting domestic Indian textile arts.
+They have populated their store with hand-printed blocks, antique doors showcasing vignettes of Shreenath jee, retro mirror with wooden shoe moulds, and vintage brass door knobs.

 Additionaly, Pooja Gupta also discusses the reason of choosing Kanpur and how she onboards a designer with the